Discovering...

 2nd class

 The most popular tourist route in Morocco, connecting the commercial capital with the red city.
-Trains run throughout the day from early morning to late evening.
+Trains run from early morning to late evening.
 The journey crosses the Chaouia agricultural plain before the Atlas Mountains emerge on the southern horizon as you approach Marrakech.
-First-class cars are air-conditioned with assigned seating and are noticeably quieter.
-Second class is perfectly comfortable but can be crowded during holidays and weekends.
-The Marrakech station is a beautiful Art Deco building about 15 minutes by taxi from the medina.
+First-class cars are air-conditioned with assigned seating.
+Second class is comfortable but can get crowded during holidays and weekends.
+The Marrakech station is a handsome Art Deco building about 15 minutes by taxi from the medina.

-Tip: Take the direct train (2h50) rather than the semi-direct service which makes additional stops.
-The morning trains offer beautiful light as you approach Marrakech with the Atlas in the background.
+Tip: Take the direct train (2h50) rather than the semi-direct service, which makes additional stops.
+Morning departures offer the best light as the Atlas range appears ahead of you.

 from 50 MAD